KohaILS/koha-manual-zh-cn/source/administration.rst

     This data is not automatically updated, so be sure to keep it up to date so that your accounting is kept correct.

+     **Note**

+     -  You can customize the columns of this table in the :ref:`'Table settings'<column-settings-label>` section of the Administration module (table id: currency).

 The ISO code you enter will be used when importing MARC files via the staging tools, the tool will attempt to find and use the price of the currently active currency.